I'm not sure "Fast Websites Have Better SEO" would make much of a tshirt slogan, but the benefits of site speed are worth paying attention to.

 2. Optimize Your Images

 Take an hour to go through the images on our site and ensure that they have been optimized for web use.
 If you loaded a large high resolution photo onto your site, the web browser has to use more energy to show that image than one that has been resized for your page and saved for web at a lower resolution.
-Easy tools to use for this is PicMonkey and TinyPNG.
-Basically, if your image is 3000px wide it has no business being on your site unless you’re planning on people using their big screen TV to view it.
-Simply resize it to 1600px wide if it is a full-width image, or 300 – 800px wide if it is a smaller image on the page, and compress the image to a lower quality for web viewing.
+An easy tools to use for this is CANVA.
+Basically, if your image is 3000px wide it has no business being on your site unless you're planning on people using their big screen TV to view it.
+Simply resize it to 1600px wide if it is a full-width image, or 300 - 800px wide if it is a smaller image on the page, and compress the image to a lower quality for web viewing.
 Also, JPG files are smaller in size than PNG image files.

 3. Reduce Your Plugins